Weave Code

 Stack Fit

-• Laravel Core: Seamlessly integrates with Eloquent, Query Builder, and Debug Tools.
+• Laravel Core: Seamlessly integrates with Eloquent, Query Builder, and HTTP lifecycle (middleware-like behavior).

 Migration Path